 The COVID-19 pandemic has hit many industries hard, across the globe.
 Many of you may already be feeling the immediate effects of the pandemic.
 Some verticals are rising, others are falling and CPMs have seen a big drop.
 A lot of advertisers have cut their ad spend, with 24% pausing campaigns indefinitely.
 Publishers are then feeling the hit on their bottom line as there has been a 40% decrease in revenue since the beginning of the pandemic.
 Not to mention, the evolution of the industry has ground to a halt.

 Looking to the long term, advertisers are changing their targeting approaches.
 The platforms they are using and ad formats have to be adapted to the times.
 For example, as many states implement lockdown orders and people are staying at home, there has been a large rise in the number of viewers for Connected TV.
-Programmatic TV ad spend grew by 40% in April and May of 2020.
+Media buyers are expected to invest more in connected TV channels in 2023, with a projected 14.4% increase in media investment via CTV.
+However, spending on traditional cable and broadcast ad channels is expected to decrease by 6.3% for linear TV, according to IAB.
 But this is a trend that looks like it is here to stay, even as many lockdown orders are easing as we enter July and August, CTV viewing has remained the same, although linear TV viewing has dropped.

 The use of DMPs is declining right now, as advertisers shift to Customer Data Platforms and other tools that allow them to utilize 1st-party data.
 But I'm sure that DMPs will evolve and re-architect their algorithms to collect consented, PII data and transfer it to programmatic platforms without the need to define anonymous segments.
 There are projects like IAB Project Rearc that are currently working on defining technical guidelines for the 1st-party era.